 Visiting the Stunning Scrovegni Chapel in Padua, a Day Trip From Venice

-Wallpapered with exquisite frescos by Giotto, the Scrovegni Chapel in Padua is one of the world's greatest art works.
+Here's my guide to visiting one of Italy's wonders, the Scrovegni Chapel in Padua.
+Wallpapered with exquisite frescos by Giotto, the chapel is one of the world's greatest art works.
 Giotto painted a cycle of 39 frescos depicting the lives of Mary and Jesus in 1303-05.
-It's a precious masterpiece of Italian art, as stunning in person as the Sistine Chapel in the Vatican.
+It's a precious masterpiece of Italian art, as stunning in person as the Sistine Chapel in the Vatican Museums.

 Giotto was the greatest painter of the 14th century.
 His Scrovegni frescos were a watershed moment in art history.
 The chapel is considered one of the first examples of "modern art" and profoundly influenced subsequent Renaissance painters.

 Visiting the Scrovegni Chapel can be a complicated affair.
 But it's a perfect day trip from Venice and well worth the effort.
 In this guide, I tell you all about the Scrovegni Chapel and why you should visit it.
 And I give you tips and tricks for planning your visit.